The Stalmine Curriculum

 Vision and aims

-The Stalmine curriculum is one with the needs of the individual Stalmine child at it’s heart.
+The Stalmine curriculum is one with the needs of the individual Stalmine child at it’s core.
 A curriculum which builds firm foundations for learning and which provides children with the knowledge and skills they can build upon throughout life.
 A curriculum to develop resilience, inspire, challenge, foster independence and instil confidence and individuality.
-A curriculum with community at it’s heart.
+A curriculum which puts Stalmine School at the heart of the community.

 We believe that the curriculum goes beyond the National Curriculum and simply what is assessed.
 Our curriculum looks to broaden children's knowledge, learning and experiences.
 During their time at Stalmine pupils will have the opportunity for: